tompenzer/laravel-blog/readme.md

 The source for the blog [ThePenzone.com](http://thepenzone.com), repo hosted at https://github.com/tompenzer/penzone.
-Largely a fork of https://github.com/guillaumebriday/laravel-blog, with the front-end package manager changed from NPM to Yarn.
+Largely a fork of https://github.com/guillaumebriday/laravel-blog, with the front-end package manager changed from NPM to Yarn, user self-registration disabled, social features (comments, liking) disabled, some additions to user profiles, and added contact form functionality.
+There are also some changes made to the Docker provisioning to facilitate production deployment to Amazon ECS and other Docker hosting providers.

 ## Installation